Our CEO Mom Cruise Planners Scentsy Izigg Work at Home Just Between Friends Flex Jobs Social Media Job

 What advice would you give to a new entrepreneur?

 Work your butt off and don’t be afraid.
-The whole reason I wound up working with Darren (Darren Rowse of ProBlogger fame) is because when I heard he was going to be at a pub for a meetup in Manhattan, I put my shoes on and hopped a train to meet him.
+The whole reason I wound up working with Darren (Darren Rowse of ProBlogger fame) is that when I heard he was going to be at a pub for a meetup in Manhattan, I put my shoes on and hopped a train to meet him.
 He’s from Australia, so I knew that this was a rare opportunity, and even though I had no idea that what came of it was going to happen, I figured that it was a risk I needed to take.
 At the very least, I’d have met him and made a connection.
 I’d figure out the details later.

 Take risks.
-Women tend to be afraid to lay it all on the line and as a whole, we need to stop that.
-I’m not going to cater to women or cry out about gender bias, because I’ve seen plenty of women in a heavily male-dominated industry make it to the top.
+Women tend to be afraid to lay it all on the line, and as a whole, we need to stop that.
+I’m not going to cater to women or cry out about gender bias because I’ve seen plenty of women in a heavily male-dominated industry make it to the top.
 It’s because they’ve got guts and they spill them without fear or armor.

 How do you manage all of your personal and business activities?